 Information ecology (IE) refers to “a system of people, practices, values, and technologies in a particular local environment” (Nardi & O’Day, 1999).
-Information ecology can be used to connect growers, educators, and scientists to identify and characterize the variety of shared perspectives on the risks and rewards of cover crop adoption.
+Viewing our network of growers, educators, and scientists through this “ecosystem” lens will help researchers develop strategies to more effectively support cover crop adoption and management.

 Dr. Marilyn E. Swisher at the University of Florida will lead grower think-tank sessions to understand how our science is relevant to what growers are seeing in their operations.
 Information gathered in these sessions will also provide feedback, which can help to inform future cover crop research projects.

 Dr. Jennifer Jo Thompson at the University of Georgia leads the team conducting in-depth mixed-methods research (e.g., forced-rank card sort, semi-structured interviews, and participant observation) with growers and other cover crop stakeholders to characterize the attitudes, values, and priorities that impact cover crop adoption.
 This work will support the development of outreach strategies tailored to address growers’ priorities.